librespot-org/librespot-java/api/README.md

 - `POST /player/resume` Resume playback.
 - `POST /player/next` Skip to next track.
 - `POST /player/prev` Skip to previous track.
+- `POST /player/seek` Seek to a given position in ms specified by `pos`.
 - `POST /player/set-volume` Set volume to a given `volume` value from 0 to 65536.
 - `POST /player/volume-up` Up the volume a little bit.
 - `POST /player/volume-down` Lower the volume a little bit.